 While it may seem like a very obvious tip to follow, it still can’t be emphasized enough how important it is to learn how to pack away your litter.
 There are so many irresponsible campers who don’t even bother packing away and leave so much rubbish on their site.

 Typically, campsites have their designated bins for you to put all your trash in, but it doesn’t hurt to you bring your garbage bags with you.
 Plus, they can also serve multiple purposes.
 When it rains, it can act as your raincoat if you don’t have one.
-You can even use it as a table cloth or additional mat on the ground if you need one.
+You can even use it as a table cloth or an additional mat on the ground if you need one.

 9. Don’t Forget Your Personal Care Products

 Don’t take being one with nature literally.
 You don’t need to get yourself dirty to enjoy the great outdoors.
 Remember, there is a plethora of viruses, bacteria, and even fungi that may stick with you during the trip.
-Always keep you, your family, and your friends clean when staying outside.
+Always keep yourself, your family, and your friends clean when staying outside.

 However, you don’t have to go overboard and bring bath bombs and whatnot.
 Just the basics will do: toothbrush, toothpaste, soap, and shampoo.